eclipse-edc/Connector/docs/developer/dpf_selector.md

 ### Selection Strategies

 A `SelectionStrategy` (as in: [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern)) influences the best-fit criteria for a `DataPlaneInstance`.
-By default we will implement the following ones:
+By default, we will implement the following ones:

 - `RandomSelectionStrategy`: will select one DPF instance at random.
 Assuming normal distribution of the RNG, all DPFs will be selected at approximately equal frequency.